MathsJam/mathsjam-site/gathering/uk/archive/2022/index.md

 We explore a collection of variant sudoku constraints with some surprising and surprisingly powerful implications.

 #### David Hartburn: Maths or Conspiracy?
-Compairing some real maths with some maths popular with some conspiracy thorists.
+Comparing some real maths with some maths popular with some conspiracy theorists.

 #### Adam Townsend: How tall is that bridge?
 Adam wonders how many bridges he can drive a lorry under